We've combined the latest independent ratings and reviews to create a list of the best UK health insurance policies of 2017.

 Bupa does not offer any cover whereas AXA and Vitality allow you to select an option that bolts on cover similar to travel insurance.

 It is worth comparing the cost of this against separate travel cover, as in the case of AXA the policy only provides for medical expenses but does not cover baggage or cancellation as is usually the case for travel policies.

 If you want to compare policies that do or can include travel insurance, you can do so by using Activequote.com.

 Finally, Aviva will cover emergency treatments abroad for acute conditions.
-A policyholder is covered to be abroad for up to 90 days in a policy year (note that breaching this limit voids your cover – i.e. if you abroad for 91 days, then you would not be covered for any days at all, rather than just having 1 day uncovered).
+A policyholder is covered abroad for up to 90 days in a policy year (note that breaching this limit voids your cover – i.e. if you abroad for 91 days, then you would not be covered for any days at all, rather than just having 1 day uncovered).

 However, International Health Insurance policies do exist.

-International Health Insurance is aimed at non-UK residents – so that might be people relocating for work for example – and usually requires you to specify the region(s) you want to be covered in, what medical situations you want covered and what excess you are happy with.
+International Health Insurance is aimed at non-UK residents – that might be people relocating for work – and usually requires you to specify the region(s) you want to be covered in, what medical situations you want covered and what excess you are happy with.
 Both Bupa and AXA provide this cover, as well as lesser-known providers such as Freedom Health Insurance.